hiperlang/hiperlang.org/README.md

 bun run release    # the same as `./build.sh --release` (static build, minifying)
 ```

-4. Once the build is complete, you can view it locally at `docs/` (as explained in the previous section).
+4. Once the build is complete, you can view it locally at `docs/` (explained in the previous section).

 <!-- 5.
 (Optional) To build the "Hi." icons, you'll need [ImageMagick](https://imagemagick.org/index.php) installed.
 Then:
 ```